arpineoganisian/N-Puzzle/README.md

 `make run FILE=[file_name]`

-- Run with randomly generated 3x3 puzzle
+- Run with randomly generated 3x3 puzzle (rebuilds the program)
 `make puzzle`

-- Run with puzzle according to the specified parameters
+- Run with puzzle according to the specified parameters (rebuilds the program)
 `make puzzle FLAGS='[-s] [-u] [-i]' SIZE='[size]`
 `size` — Size of the puzzle's side (3 by default)
 `-s` — Forces generation of a solvable puzzle